danielsaidi/MockingKit/README.md

 MockingKit supports:

 * mocking protocols
-* mocking classes (using [`Mockable`][Mockable])
+* mocking classes
-* mocking synchronous and asynchronous functions.
+* mocking synchronous and asynchronous functions
-* mocking non-returning and returning functions.
+* mocking non-returning and returning functions
-* `void`, `optional` and `non-optional` result values.
+* `void`, `optional` and `non-optional` result values
-* argument-based, variable result values.
+* argument-based, variable result values

 MockingKit doesn't put any restrains on your code or require you to structure it in any way.
-Just create a mock when you want to mock a protocol and you're good to go.
+You don't need any setup or configuration.
+Just create a mock and you're good to go.

 For more information, have a look at this [detailed example][Example].